 Jonathan Hanson, MSN, ANP-BC, RN

 Mr. Hanson received his undergraduate degree from the University of Missouri – Columbia and Graduate degree from the University of Missouri – St Louis.
 His background includes 6 years of experience on the Bone Marrow and Stem Cell Transplant Unit at Barnes-Jewish Hospital and is a US Army veteran.
-Mr. Hanson has been a part of the Palliative Care service since July 2011, and is credentialed as an Adult Nurse Practitioner through the American Nurses Credentialing Center.
+He has been a part of the Palliative Care service since July 2011, and is credentialed as an Adult Nurse Practitioner through the American Nurses Credentialing Center.
 Mr. Hanson has also obtained Advanced Certification in Hospice and Palliative Care through the Hospice and Palliative Nurses’ Association in 2016.

 Leila Othman, MSN, FNP-BC, RN

 Nurse Practitioner Leila Othman, MSN, FNP-BC completed her Bachelor of Science in Nursing at Chamberlain College of Nursing, and holds a Master’s Degree in Nursing from Maryville University of St. Louis.
 She started working at Barnes-Jewish Hospital as a Student Nurse Technician in 2007, and continued to work here as a Registered Nurse on a high-risk cardiology division for 7 years.
 She has been a part of the Palliative Care service since March of 2015.
 She is board-certified as a Family Nurse Practitioner through the American Nurses Credentialing Center.